grosser/parallel_tests/Readme.md

-        --combine-stderr             Combine stderr into stdout, useful in conjunction with --serialize-stdout --non-parallel               execute same commands but do not in parallel, needs --exec --no-symlinks                Do not traverse symbolic links to find test files --ignore-tags [PATTERN]      When counting steps ignore scenarios with tags that match this pattern --nice                       execute test commands with low priority.
+        --combine-stderr             Combine stderr into stdout, useful in conjunction with --serialize-stdout --non-parallel               execute same commands but do not in parallel, needs --exec --no-symlinks                Do not traverse symbolic links to find test files --ignore-tags PATTERN        When counting steps ignore scenarios with tags that match this pattern --nice                       execute test commands with low priority.
-        --runtime-log [PATH]         Location of previously recorded test runtimes --allowed-missing [INT]      Allowed percentage of missing runtimes (default = 50) --allow-duplicates           When detecting files to run, allow duplicates --unknown-runtime [FLOAT]    Use given number as unknown runtime (otherwise use average time) --first-is-1                 Use "1" as TEST_ENV_NUMBER to not reuse the default test environment --fail-fast                  Stop all groups when one group fails (best used with --test-options '--fail-fast' if supported
+        --runtime-log PATH           Location of previously recorded test runtimes --allowed-missing COUNT      Allowed percentage of missing runtimes (default = 50) --allow-duplicates           When detecting files to run, allow duplicates --unknown-runtime SECONDS    Use given number as unknown runtime (otherwise use average time) --first-is-1                 Use "1" as TEST_ENV_NUMBER to not reuse the default test environment --fail-fast                  Stop all groups when one group fails (best used with --test-options '--fail-fast' if supported
+        --test-file-limit LIMIT      Limit to this number of files per test run by batching (for windows set to ~100 to stay below 8192 max command limit, might have bugs from reusing test-env-number and summarizing partial results)
         --verbose                    Print debug output
         --verbose-command            Combines options --verbose-process-command and --verbose-rerun-command
         --verbose-process-command    Print the command that will be executed by each process before it begins